 But, what’s more important to note about ACPAs is this:

 Periodontitis causes the production of ACPAs

-Periodontal disease refers to inflammatory processes in the tissues surrounding the teeth in response to bacterial accumulations, or dental plaque, on the teeth (12).
-Although it originates in the mouth, it has also been linked to other systemic diseases–more information can be found here.
-The image below also illustrates the step-wise process in further detail on how periodontal disease can eventually lead to chronic inflammation in rheumatoid arthritis.
-Associated pathogenic microbiota, such as P. gingivalis, are other factors that plays into the overall mechanism.
+Periodontal disease refers to inflammatory processes in the tissues surrounding the teeth.
+This inflammation is usually in response to bacterial accumulations, or dental plaque, on the teeth (12).
+Although periodontal disease originates in the mouth, it has also been linked to other systemic diseases (click here to learn more).
+The image below illustrates how periodontal disease can eventually lead to rheumatoid arthritis.
+Pathogenic microbiota, such as P. gingivalis, are other factors that influence its overall development.

 Keep In Mind…

 Autoimmune disease is an umbrella term for more than 100 different illnesses, each presenting a variable array of symptoms.
-Due to the fact that autoimmune diseases do not have a clear or well-understood root cause, they are difficult to diagnose and treat.
-However, recognizing similarities between the diseases will provide more insight into the pathophysiological processes that will perhaps be able to determine the underlying causes.
-The mounting research on the oral microbiome and its connection to systemic autoimmune diseases is exciting!
-Not only could the detection of imbalances in the microbial composition facilitate the early diagnosis of autoimmune diseases, but correction of these microbial imbalances may have potential use as treatments for autoimmune diseases.
+Due to the fact that autoimmune diseases do not have a well-understood cause, they are difficult to diagnose and treat.
+However, recognizing similarities between the diseases will provide more insight into the processes behind the underlying causes.
+Though a little dense, the mounting research on the oral microbiome and its connection to systemic autoimmune diseases is exciting!
+Not only could the detection of imbalances in the microbial composition facilitate the early diagnosis of autoimmune diseases, but correction of these microbial imbalances may have the potential to treat autoimmune diseases.